July 16, 2022

 Organizations exclusively practicing run-to-failure maintenance aren’t the best candidates for legacy CMMS systems.
 Ideally, an organized preventive maintenance strategy should be in place before integrating work order software or EAM software.
 This is because it takes time to track down manufacturers’ recommendations, evaluate past asset history, create proper workflows for large numbers of assets, and train team members.

-However, organizations of any size and stage can take advantage of intuitive, freemium CMMS smartphone apps like MaintainX.
+However, organizations of any size and stage can use intuitive, freemium CMMS smartphone apps like MaintainX.

 Click here to read CMMS Software: Being Tech Savvy Shouldn’t Be a Usage Requirement